SPEITCoder/CAN-PR2/report.md

 INFO  [openDLX]: bpc: 0x00001100 [0] tgts: [0x000011a4] a:1 t/nt: 1/0 mp/cp: 1/0 mp-ratio: 1
 INFO  [openDLX]: bpc: 0x000011e8 [104] tgts: [0x00001098] a:1 t/nt: 1/0 mp/cp: 1/0 mp-ratio: 1
 ```
-When we look at the situation of each branch, we find that the difference bewteen two predictors is more signficant when the branch is executed lots of times.
+When we look at the situation of each branch, we find that the difference between two predictors is more significant when the branch is executed lots of times.
 For example, the branch ```0x00001024```.
-However, 2 bit predictor is not alway better than 1 bit predictor.
-On branchs ```0x000010b4``` to ```0x00001098```, performences of two predictors are the same.
+However, 2 bit predictor is not always better than 1 bit predictor.
+On branchs ```0x000010b4``` to ```0x00001098```, performances of two predictors are the same.

 ## Explanation of the difference